 Four years old.
 Hanging 6 feet off the ground and giving me nightmares about head injuries and paraplegia!
 How can those tiny hands hold on so tight?
 But nevertheless I have to admire her.

 I know another two year old who takes the greatest pleasure in climbing high into the trees at every opportunity, and is as relaxed and at home up there as a little squirrel.
 I think she is amazing.
-She thinks this is totally natural and the best fun in the world.
+She thinks this is totally natural, the trees are her friends and it’s the best fun in the world.
 But could every child be this amazing if we simply let go of our fears and let them explore?
+Rainforest children shin up trees like monkeys, after all.
 You can always stand underneath!

 Note: climbing barefoot is much easier and safer.